 - Brain Tumors: Treatment Questions

 A brain tumor is an abnormal growth of tissue in the brain.
 The tumor can either originate in the brain itself or come from another part of the body and travel to the brain.

 - Breast Augmentation

-Breast augmentation is a procedure to reshape the breast in order to make it larger.
-The procedure can also be performed to reconstruct the breast after breast surgery.
+Breast augmentation is a procedure to reshape the breast to make it larger.
+The procedure can also be done to reconstruct the breast after breast surgery.